idaholab/Location-Generalizer/README.md

 ### **Revision Log**

 Release 1.1 included the following changes:
-*	Cluster ID was added for start and end of trip
+*	Cluster ID for start and end of trip was added to LocationInfo output

 Release 1.0 included the following changes:
 *	Added Python library sqldf